bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/quizzes.md

 ### Prechecks and Quizzes

-* There will be prechecks and quizzes every week

-* The prechecks and quizzes will be released on Blackboard/Gradescope.
+* There will be prechecks and quizzes every week; they  will be released on Blackboard/Gradescope.

 * Both the prechekcs and the quizzes are  at __collaboration-level 3__ (no collaboration allowed, professor clarifications only).
     *  Make sure you read and understand the department's [collaboration policy](https://turing.bowdoin.edu/dept/collab.php).